-- All inpatient hospital admissions (emergency or non-emergency), including:

-- o Behavioral health; and

-- Skilled nursing facilities and extended care stays;

 - All outpatient, non-emergency high-end radiology (e.g., CT, MRI, MRA, PET and nuclear cardiology scans);

 - Home health care;

-- Durable medical equipment (excluding braces and orthotics), including:
+- Durable Medical Equipment (excluding braces and orthotics), including:

 - Equipment purchases over \$1,500;

 - o Prosthetics over \$1,000; and

 - Equipment rentals over \$500;

-Note that purchases of durable medical equipment over \$1,500 and equipment rentals over \$500 per month must be preauthorized.
+Note that purchases of Durable Medical Equipment over \$1,500 and equipment rentals over \$500 per month must be Preauthorized.

-- · Clinical trials; and - Maternity services if the hospital stay exceeds the 48-hour or 96-hour guidelines (including stays for a newborn that continues after the mother has been discharged).
+- Clinical trials; and - Maternity services if the Hospital stay exceeds the 48-hour or 96-hour guidelines (including stays for a newborn that continues after the mother has been discharged).

 SHARE helps you reduce the risks and costs of unnecessary hospitalization and medical care by choosing the safest, most appropriate course of treatment.
-However, medical decisions are ultimately made by each patient with his or her physician; they do not involve the Plan.
-When planning and coordinating your care, please remember:
+However, medical decisions are ultimately made by each patient with his or her Physician; they do not involve the Plan.

+When planning and coordinating your care, remember:

-• If SHARE does not preauthorize for medical necessity the services or supplies that require preauthorization, the amount of your eligible expenses that would normally be covered by the Plan will be reduced by 20%.
+- If SHARE does not Preauthorize for Medical Necessity the services or supplies that require Preauthorization, the amount of your eligible expenses that the Plan would normally cover will be reduced by 20%.
 You will be responsible for these ineligible expenses.
-For example, if you go into the hospital and incur \$10,000 in charges that would normally be eligible expenses under the Plan, but you failed to call SHARE, those eligible expenses would be reduced by 20% (\$2,000), making your eligible expenses for the hospital stay \$8,000 (\$10,000 minus \$2,000).
-You would have to pay the \$2,000 in uncovered hospital expenses out of pocket; in addition, that \$2,000 would not be applied to your annual OOP Coinsurance Maximum or deductible; or

-• If such services or supplies are later determined not to be medically necessary, the services or supplies will not be covered under the Plan.
+For example, if you incur \$10,000 in charges that would normally be eligible expenses under the Plan, but you failed to call SHARE, then those eligible expenses would be reduced by 20% (\$2,000), making your eligible expenses for the Hospital stay \$8,000 (\$10,000 minus \$2,000).
+You would have to pay the \$2,000 in uncovered Hospital expenses out of pocket.
+In addition, that \$2,000 would not be applied to your annual OOP Coinsurance Maximum or Deductible. - In addition, if services or supplies were not Preauthorized and are later determined to be not Medically Necessary, the services or supplies will not be covered under the Plan.
 You will be responsible for the entire cost of the service or supply.